How to Prepare for an Interview

 An interviewer for a project manager position might ask you, “What’s your experience with budget management?” or “What tools do you use to plan a project?”

-Make it your goal to tell relevant stories about your professional history without sounding like you’re reading from a script.
-Practice telling stories with a friend or family member using the STAR technique: Situation, Task, Action, Result.
+Make it your goal to tell relevant stories about your professional history, without sounding like you’re reading from a script.
+Practise telling stories with a friend or family member using the STAR technique: Situation, Task, Action, Result.
 Doing so can help you keep stories brief while demonstrating how you overcome challenges in the workplace.

-Check out resources at your local library and bookstore for more interview questions and practices.
-Often there are books with practice tips, exercises, and common questions to help prepare you for the interview.

 A bonus tip: Check out the “interviews” tab on Glassdoor to view actual interview questions that job candidates have answered.